 - Vanilla extract and lemon zest (lemon zest can be omitted)

-- Blueberry jam - or other jam of choice
+- Blueberry jam: Or other jam of choice

 Steps Overview